 If you have too many overdue credit card bills, you can opt to consolidate your existing debt into a single loan.
 This can be done through a balance transfer.
 A balance transfer allows you to transfer all your outstanding balances to a low or 0% interest rate loan.
 For example, the Standard Chartered Credit Card Funds Transfer offers a 0% interest rate loan for 6 months with a processing fee of 1.5% of approved loan amount.

 Alternatively, you could take a personal loan at a much lower interest rate.
 For example, the Standard Chartered CashOne Personal Loan offers flat interest rates from as low as 3.88% p.a.
-You will also get $199 in cashback to offset the first year annual fee as well as an additional $20 cashback when you apply via MyInfo.
-Your loan amount will be disbursed into your bank account upon approval.
+(EIR 8.04% p.a.).
+You will also enjoy 50% cashback on your first month's instalment and $20 cashback when you apply via MyInfo.
+You can compare personal loans based on your loan amount and tenure below.

 3. Minimise the number of credit cards you have